fcorbelli/zpaqfranz/README.md

 So rsync --append will copy only the portion actually added, for example on ssh tunnel to a remote server, or local NAS (QNAP etc) with tiny times.

-You don't have to copy or synchronize let's say 700GB of tar.gz,7z or whatever, but only (say) the 2GB added in the last copy, the firs 698GB are untouched.
+You don't have to copy or synchronize let's say 700GB of tar.gz,7z or whatever, but only (say) the 2GB added in the last copy, the first 698GB are untouched.

 This opens up the concrete possibility of using VDSL connections (upload ~ 2/4MB /s) to backup even virtual servers of hundreds of gigabytes in a few minutes.